firstbatchxyz/swan-contracts/docs/src/src/AIAgent.sol/contract.AIAgent.md

 ### purchase

-Function to buy the asset from the Swan with the given assed address.
+Function to buy the artifacts from the Swan.

 *Works only in `Buy` phase.*